 Bicycle boulevards reduce many of the barriers that often prevent people from walking and bicycling.
 They provide an option for individuals and families to use these active modes of transportation for many trips.
 Everyday walking and bicycling has proven to be one of the most effective ways of achieving recommended levels of physical activity and maintaining good health.
-Those who walk or bike regularly tend to have a healthy body weight, lower risk of chronic disease, and improved mental health.11 adults engage in 150 minutes of moderate-intensity physical activity each week, while children should engage in at least 60 minutes each day. ^{13, 14} However, most Americans do not reach these recommended levels.
+Those who walk or bike regularly tend to have a healthy body weight, lower risk of chronic disease, and improved mental health.

+The Centers for Disease Control and Prevention (CDC) recommend that American adults engage in 150 minutes of moderateintensity physical activity each week, while children should engage in at least 60 minutes each day.
+However, most Americans do not reach these recommended levels.
 In fact, over 20% of Tucsonans do not engage in any physical activity at all, according to the Behavioral Risk Factor Surveillance System operated by the CDC.
-15